Review by

 raised to the sky in metal defiance.

-couldn't help but be a little awed by the band as they ripped through
+I couldn't help but be a little awed by the band as they ripped through favorite after favorite in

-and drummer Daniel Erlandsson you have one half of the mighty Carcass!
-Not to mention bassist
+and drummer Daniel Erlandsson you have one half of

-D'Angelo, coolly rocking the Ibanez Iceman, also bassist for
+Sharlee D'Angelo, coolly rocking the Ibanez Iceman,

-both King Diamond AND
+also bassist for both King Diamond AND

 Witchery!
 How badass is that?